oldham123/cfa_level_iii/_readings/Reading 31 Risk Management.md

 - VaR is useful in that it is relevant regardless of the type of assets
   - However, it fails to capture the potentiality of extreme losses

+- In order to calculate analytical VaR for a portfolio of two assets, first:
+  - Calculate the weighted average of expected returns of each asset
+  - Calculate the combined variance of the portfolio using the two-asset portfolio variance formula

 - **Incremental VaR** expresses the impact on VaR of a specific change to a portfolio (i.e. adding a new security)
   - **Cash flow at risk** is the same technique applied to cash flows, similar to **earnings at risk**